Michael Proctor (gridiron football)

-Michael Proctor (born July 14, 1967), nicknamed "The General", is an American former professional football quarterback who played in the Arena Football League (AFL), World League of American Football (WLAF), and Canadian Football League (CFL).
+Michael Proctor (July 14, 1967 – February 11, 2026), nicknamed "the General", was an American professional football player who was a quarterback in the Arena Football League (AFL), World League of American Football (WLAF), and Canadian Football League (CFL).
 He played college football for the Murray State Racers.

 Early life

-Michael Proctor was born on July 14, 1967, in Sylvester, Georgia.
+Michael Proctor was born in Sylvester, Georgia, on July 14, 1967.
 He attended Worth County High School in Sylvester, Georgia.

 College career

 Proctor was a four-year starter for the Murray State Racers of Murray State University from 1986 to 1989.
 He earned All-Ohio Valley Conference (OVC) honors in both 1988 and 1989.
 He was also the OVC Offensive Player of the Year in 1989.
 Proctor passed for a school record 8,632 yards.
 He also set Murray State and OVC records in career yards with 9,886.
 He majored in safety engineering and health at Murray State, and graduated in 1990.
 He was inducted into the Murray State University Athletic Hall of Fame in 2000 and his number 11 has been retired by the football program.
 Proctor was nicknamed "The General" while at Murray State.